-- Bandwidth - Bandwidth in Hertz (Hz): range of frequencies a channel can pass (next lecture) - E.g. the bandwidth of a telephone line is 4kHz - Bandwidth in bits per second (bps): number of bits a channel (or network) can transmit - E.g. the bandwidth of Fast Ethernet is 100Mb/s - Relationship between the two depends on transmission system and modem (covered in next lectures) - Throughput - How fast we can actually send data - Bandwidth is capacity of link/network; throughput is real data rate we achieve - Bandwidth and throughput are different because there are often overheads and other limiting factors on throughput - E.g. Fast Ethernet throughput may be 40Mb/s
+- Bandwidth - Bandwidth in Hertz (Hz): range of frequencies a channel can pass (next lecture) - E.g. the bandwidth of a telephone line is 4kHz - Bandwidth in bits per second (bps): number of bits a channel (or network) can transmit - E.g. the bandwidth of Fast Ethernet is 100Mb/s - Often referred to as "capacity" (how much is theoretically possible) - Relationship between the two depends on transmission system and modem (covered in next lectures) - Throughput - How fast we can actually send data - Bandwidth is capacity of link/network; throughput is real data rate we achieve - Bandwidth and throughput are different because there are often overheads and other limiting factors on throughput - E.g. Fast Ethernet throughput may be 40Mb/s